Room Number: 309

 To access online learning content in Microsoft Teams as well as SLPS email, click here.

-Please check out the Helpful Links section of my site for access to Khan Academy, Desmos (online graphing calculator), and MORE!!!
+Please check out the Instructional Resources section of my site for access to Khan Academy, Desmos (online graphing calculator), and MORE!!!

 I work in education as a way of giving back to the community.
 Having had the experience of a high-quality education myself, I try to share with a new generation my knowledge and love of mathematics and logical problem solving.
 Education is freedom, and as such I believe that every child and young adult deserves the opportunity to experience the benefits that a quality education can bring.